Call to check import of substandard LPG

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Farooq Iftikhar said that auto sector, which was previously using LPG has shifted back to CNG due to its being substantially cheaper than all other fuels.
+Farooq Iftikhar said that the auto sector, which was previously using LPG, has shifted back to CNG due to its being substantially cheaper than all other fuels.
 Industry too is presently availing both LNG and natural gas as both are available to them in adequate quantity.
-Besides, due to global warming and change in climatic conditions coupled with satisfactory supply of natural gas and LNG to major cities, the demand of LPG has considerable reduced.
+Besides, due to global warming and change in climatic conditions coupled with satisfactory supply of natural gas and LNG to major cities, the demand of LPG has considerably reduced.

 He said that contract price of LPG which has been hovering around US Dollars 400 for the last many months, has largely been instrumental in availability of inferior quality imported LPG in huge quantity.
 The LPG traders supply inferior quality LPG to Pakistan under a planned collusion with Pakistani importers by constantly keeping their price at a level that it remains appreciably below the local producer’s prices so as to continuously damage the local LPG industry.